deathgrindfreak/dungeon_generator/Readme.md

                                  [default: 121]
 ```

-### Sample animation
+## Animation
-If you pipe to `ffmpeg` with the `--animate`, you can also view how the dungeon is actually generated (along with some completely unnecessary coloration).
+If you pipe to `ffmpeg` with the `--animate` argument, you can also view how the dungeon is actually generated (along with some completely unnecessary coloration).

 ![gif showing a dungeon being generated](dungeon.gif)